MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - The total number of left parentheses must equal the total number of right parentheses.

-- An OR operator can’t precede an aggregate function.
+- An OR operator can't precede an aggregate function.

 - The formula must include a comparison operator (=,\<,\>,\<=,\>=,\<\>).

-- The formula can’t have two operators next to each other.
+- The formula can't have two operators next to each other.

-- The formula can’t have two columns or constants next to each other.
+- The formula can't have two columns or constants next to each other.

-- The formula can’t begin with an operator.
+- The formula can't begin with an operator.

 #### Defining an alert formula

 Use the Define Alert Formula window to create the formula that specifies the conditions you want this alert to check for.
-For example, you can set up a formula to monitor when a customer’s on-order amount exceeds their credit limit.
+For example, you can set up a formula to monitor when a customer's on-order amount exceeds their credit limit.

 **To define an alert formula:**